olivia-creates/startups/startup_ideas/CSweet.md

 * **Hero**: "Get Jeff Bezos-level strategy advice.
 In minutes, not months."
 * **Sub-hero**: "AI superagents trained on the world's best executives.
 Available 24/7."
 * **CTA**: "Start Your Strategic Session"
+* **Background b‑roll**: Montage of us interviewing CEOs, CTOs, and seasoned executives — mics, notebooks, whiteboards — visually conveying the extraction process and the caliber of minds behind each agent

 **Value Propositions:**
 * **Speed**: "From months to minutes"